elixir-europe/rdmkit/pages/your_tasks/gdpr_compliance.md

 Assess your project under the GDPR.
   * Determine your GDPR role.
 Are you a data controller, who determines the purposes and means of the processing, or, are you a data processor, who acts under instructions from the controller?
   * If you are a controller, you need to check whether your processing poses high privacy risks for data subjects, and if so, perform a  Data Protection Impact Assessment (DPIA).
-     * The GDPR lists certain data e.g. race, ethnicity, health, genetic, biometric data as [special category](https://ec.europa.eu/info/law/law-topic/data-protection/reform/rights-citizens/how-my-personal-data-protected/how-data-my-religious-beliefs-sexual-orientation-health-political-views-protected_en), requiring it's heightened protection.
-Your research will be considered high risk processing if it involves special category data or if it includes some specified types of processing.
+     * The GDPR lists certain data e.g. race, ethnicity, health, genetic, biometric data as [special category](https://ec.europa.eu/info/law/law-topic/data-protection/reform/rights-citizens/how-my-personal-data-protected/how-data-my-religious-beliefs-sexual-orientation-health-political-views-protected_en), requiring heightened protection.
+Your research will be considered high-risk processing if it involves special category data or if it includes some specified types of processing.
-     * A DPIA is often a pre-requisite for ethics applications.
+     * A DPIA is often a prerequisite for ethics applications.
 Your DPO or local ethics advisory board can help determine whether your project requires a DPIA.
      * Performing the DPIA while writing the DMP will allow you to reuse information and save time.
      * An outcome of the DPIA will be a listing of risks and corresponding mitigations.
-Mitigations identify the data protection measures you'll adopt, both technical organisational.
+Mitigations identify the data protection measures you will adopt, both technical and organisational.

 Apply technical and organisational measures for data protection.
 These include:
   * institutional policies and codes of conduct;
   * staff training;
   * user authentication, authorisation, data level access control;
-  * data privacy measures such as pseudonymisation, anonymisation and encryption,
+  * data privacy measures such as pseudonymisation, anonymisation and encryption;
   * arrangements that will enable data subjects to exercise their rights.

 Record your data processing.
 To meet GDPR's accountability requirement you should maintain records on the following: